aneto0/MARTe2/Docs/User/source/tutorial/hello_world/hello_world.rst

    author: Andre' Neto
    copyright: Copyright 2017 F4E | European Joint Undertaking for ITER and the Development of Fusion Energy ('Fusion for Energy').
-   Licensed under the EUPL, Version 1.1 or - as soon they will be approved by the European Commission - subsequent versions of the EUPL (the "Licence") You may not use this work except in compliance with the Licence.
+   Licensed under the EUPL, Version 1.1 or - as soon as they will be approved by the European Commission - subsequent versions of the EUPL (the "Licence") You may not use this work except in compliance with the Licence.
    You may obtain a copy of the Licence at: http://ec.europa.eu/idabc/eupl